Airtable/blocks/docs/api.md

 ### ChoiceToken

-A component that shows a single choice.
+A component that shows a single choice in a small token, to be displayed inline or in a list of choices.

 #### Parameters